Greetings Petersburg! Your go-to source for what's happening in town is here. Stay in the loop and read on. ☕️️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: It was un-stable.
-(Thank you Curt K. for sending it in!)
+The answer to today's riddle: A candle (Thank you James O. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!